-A Nominating Committee of the Board selects a slate of candidates for the Board from the firm's partners to serve as member directors, and the firm's partners may invoke procedures to place other candidates on the ballot directly.
+A Nominating Committee of the Board selects a slate of nominees for the Board from the firm's partners to serve as member directors, and the firm's partners may invoke procedures to place other nominees on the ballot directly.
 At least one-half of this committee must be composed of partners who are not directors.
-Members of the firm's Management Committee are not eligible for membership on the Nominating Committee, and neither the Chair nor the Deputy Chair is involved in the selection of the Board's slate of member candidates.
-The member candidates are voted on by the firm's partners in an election supervised and tabulated by outside counsel.
+Members of the firm's Management Committee are not eligible for membership on the Nominating Committee, and neither the Chair nor the Deputy Chair is involved in the selection of the Board's slate of member nominees.
+The member nominees are voted on by the firm's partners in an election supervised and tabulated by outside counsel.

 Partners' votes are counted using two methods of calculation.
-To be elected, each member candidate must receive a majority of votes under both methods of calculation.
+To be elected, each member nominee must receive a majority of votes under both methods of calculation.